henrique-eguchi/challenges/README.md

 - Started test on Jan 14 at 7:40PM
 - Created repository at 7:45PM
 - Started reading challenge docs at 7:48PM
+- Finished reading challenge docs and mempool.space docs (https://mempool.space/docs/api/rest)
+  - Goals: Tried to find paging and other resources but couldn't find it...
+- Started thinking about project constraints, recommendations, technical requirements and project delivery planning at 8:00PM

 ## Did you make any trade-offs for this project?
 What would you have done differently with more time?